GlobeMindAI/GlobeMindAI.github.io/content/event/xianliu project/index.md

  - To evaluate the effectiveness of machine learning models in comparison to traditional methods, particularly in scenarios involving limited or noisy data.
  - To enhance risk assessment and decision-making processes in geotechnical engineering by combining uncertainty quantification with data-driven insights.

- -The proposed research will span over three years with a budget allocate
+-The proposed research will span over three years with a budget allocated for equipment, personnel, and field testing.
+A detailed budget breakdown and timeline will be provided upon request."

 date: "2022-09-01"
 date_end: "2025-09-01"